motminh/php-src/ext/bcmath/libbcmath/README.md

 2000.

 Bcmath is a library of arbitrary precision math routines.
-These routines, in a different form, are the routines that to the arbitrary precision calculations for GNU bc and GNU dc.
+These routines, in a different form, are the routines to the arbitrary precision calculations for GNU bc and GNU dc.

 This library is provided to make these routines useful in a larger context with